tsjondin/python-classify/README.md

 	class SNMPv3NoAuthNoPriv:
     		userName = str

-	class AnSNMPUsingResource
+	class SNMPUsingResource
 		snmp = union(SNMPv2, SNMPv3, SNMPv3NoAuth, SNMPv3NoAuthNoPriv)
 		...

-Here the class AnSNMPUsingResource represents a resource we want to create from a POST request, it should contain SNMP options, but the backend supports all versions of SNMP so how do we validate the options when they depend on other options?
-Using unions!
+Here the class SNMPUsingResource represents a resource we want to create from a POST request, it should contain SNMP options, but the backend supports all versions of SNMP so how do we validate the options when they depend on other options?

-If the request only contains a community property (with a string value) under its "snmp" key, the resource.snmp of the resource instance will be an instance of SNMPv2.
+With classify you can solve this using Unions, if the request only contains a community property (with a string value) under its "snmp" key, the resource.snmp of the resource instance will be an instance of SNMPv2.

 If all v3 options are supplied you will get an SNMPv3 instance and so on.
 Any non-matching combinations will result in a union error (i.e. data does not match any model in union)

 ## Intersection